Technigo/project-happy-thoughts-api/README.md

 # Project Happy Thoughts API

-In this project I have built my own API using Node.js.
+In this project I have built my own API using Node.js and mongoose.
+I created a model with mongoose that stores the message, hearts for likes, when it was created and username.
 I have connected it to an earlier frontend project which fetches messages that the user can type.

 ## Tech